Dynamics of measured many-body quantum chaotic systems

 The necessity to deal with system replicas complicates the theoretical description of measurement dynamics~\cite{chen2020,Jian2020,li2020conformal,zhang2021syk,jian2021syk,jian2020criticality,li2021statistical,lifisher2021,Bao_2020,buchhold2021effective}.
 However, external monitoring also implies a simplification: A continuously observed system is subject to \emph{noise} representing the randomness of measurement outcomes~\cite{Cao2019,minoguchi2021continuous,alberton2021enttrans,Carlton1987,Kyrylo2021}.
 Decoherence due to this noise effectively projects states onto configurations diagonal in the measurement basis.
-For systems with strong chaotic scrambling --- the class studied in this paper --- the repeated projection actually simplifies the dynamics compared to that of the unmeasured system, and it is this principle that allows us to gain traction with the problem.
+For nonintegrable systems the repeated projection actually simplifies the dynamics compared to that of the unmeasured system, and it is this principle that allows us to gain traction with the problem.

-In this paper, we focus on the dynamics of state purification for long range correlated systems of mesoscopic size (number of particles, $N$, large but finite)~\cite{Gullans2020,Bentsen2021,Gopa2021}.
-We will analytically describe the cases of strong and weak measurement, were the latter limit turns out to be more delicate and requires state monitoring up to time scales exponentially large in $N$.
-Comparing to numerics for Majorana SYK models we observe that the results enjoy a high level of stability away from the limits in which they were obtained.
-This observation motivates the construction of an effective replica theory~\cite{buchhold2021effective,Bao_2020,li2021statistical}, applied to the linear generator of monitored quantum chaotic dynamics.
-Analysis of this operator reveals the nature of the respective asymptotic stationary states, their stability, and a symmetry breaking transition between them.
-In this way, the present theory describes the different manifestations of monitored evolution in meso-sized quantum ergodic systems, and their respective scope of applicability.